eclipse-vertx/vertx-openapi/README.md

 ### LabelTransformer

-See class comment for `LabelTransformer`, the OpenAPI spec seems to be wrong.

-* How to handle type `number` when style `Label` and exploded is `true`?
-  * because all values are seperated by a '.' (dot), and this char is also used as floating point.
+How to handle type `number` when style `Label` and exploded is `true`?
+Because all values are seperated by a '.' (dot), and this char is also used as floating point.

 ### FormTransformer